 Allbiss Lawdata Ltd. is not a law firm.
 Stephen R. Biss is the President of Allbiss Lawdata Ltd..
-Stephen R. Biss is a practising attorney, barrister & solicitor, in Mississauga, Ontario, Canada.
+Stephen R. Biss is a retired lawyer, in Mississauga, Ontario, Canada.
 Allbiss Lawdata Ltd. provides support services to lawyers and attorneys, including continuing education programmes.
 The purpose of this site is to assist attorneys and lawyers in identifying issues that can be the subject of cross-examination of state or Crown experts when defending criminal charges involving a forensic quantitative measurement.

 This site aims to encourage continuing education and discussion among lawyers and attorneys.
 Please do not try to defend yourself using what you read at this site.
 The comments made at this site will not be admissible as proof of anything because the author is not a scientific expert and does not purport to be a scientific expert.